A Letter to God

 Q2.
 What did Lencho do throughout the morning?

 A2.
-Throughout the morning, Lencho had done nothing else but see the sky towards the northeast.
+Throughout the morning, Lencho had done nothing else but see the sky towards the north–east.

 Q3.
 What did the earth need?